 This is a pretty rough list but it helps in the final meal planning sheet and the grocery shopping list.
 I plan my grocery list with the rough draft and double check it with my pantry and fridge/freezer before I finalize it.
 I do rewrite it neatly and organize it by the grocery store aisles.

-After the rough list is put together and finalized it is time to rewrite it onto the meal planning schedule.
-It seems like a lot of writing but it probably takes me 5 minutes to transfer the list and it is worth a lot more in time saved during the week.
-I like the layout of this form but there are other free ones online or you can make your own by hand or on the computer.
-The notes section comes in very handy and don’t forget to write cookbook page numbers down for easy reference here too.
+After the rough list is put together and finalized, it is time to rewrite it onto the meal planning schedule.
+It seems like a lot of writing but it probably takes me 5 minutes to transfer the list, and it is worth a lot more in time saved during the week.
+The snack/notes section comes in very handy and don't forget to write cookbook page numbers down for easy reference here too.

 The final menu sheet is laid out and posted on the fridge, grocery store list is written – total time about an hour – time saved – A LOT!

 How do you menu plan?
 Are you a coupon clipper?
 Do you shop by the sales papers?
 Do you plan monthly meals?
 Please share your ideas in the comment section below.